Asymptotic symmetries in Carrollian theories of gravity with a negative cosmological constant: Asymptotic symmetries in electric Carroll gravity with a negative cosmological constant

 \section{Asymptotic symmetries in electric Carroll gravity with a negative cosmological constant}

-The gravitational theory obtained from the electric Carroll contraction of General Relativity was originally introduced in the 70's as a strong coupling limit of Einstein gravity \cite{Isham:1975ur}, or alternatively as a ``zero signature limit'' of it \cite{Teitelboim:1978wv,Henneaux:1979vn,Teitelboim:1981ua}.
+The gravitational theory obtained from the electric Carroll contraction of General Relativity was originally introduced in the 70's as a strong coupling limit of Einstein gravity~\cite{Isham:1975ur}, or alternatively as a ``zero signature limit'' of it~\cite{Teitelboim:1978wv,Henneaux:1979vn,Teitelboim:1981ua}.
 In this limit, the Hamiltonian constraint does not depend on derivatives of the spatial metric, acquiring only a quadratic dependence on the momenta.
 This particular form of the Hamiltonian resembles that of a massive relativistic free particle, where the role of the mass is played by the cosmological constant.
-This similarity was used in ref. \cite{Teitelboim:1981ua} as a starting point of an alternative perturbative approach to quantum gravity.
-In ref. \cite{Henneaux:1979vn}, an action for electric Carroll gravity that is manifestly invariant under Carrollian changes of coordinates, was introduced.
-By virtue of their ultra-local properties (neighboring points are causally disconnected), this theory turns out to be useful to describe the properties of spacetime near space-like singularities, along the lines of the Belinsky-Khalatnikov-Lifshitz approach \cite{Belinsky:1970ew,Belinsky:1982pk,henneaux1982quantification,Damour:2002et}.
+This similarity was used in ref.~\cite{Teitelboim:1981ua} as a starting point of an alternative perturbative approach to quantum gravity.
+In ref.~\cite{Henneaux:1979vn}, an action for electric Carroll gravity that is manifestly invariant under Carrollian changes of coordinates, was introduced.
+By virtue of their ultra-local properties (neighboring points are causally disconnected), this theory turns out to be useful to describe the properties of spacetime near space-like singularities, along the lines of the Belinsky-Khalatnikov-Lifshitz approach~\cite{Belinsky:1970ew,Belinsky:1982pk,henneaux1982quantification,Damour:2002et}.

-Recently, an analysis of the asymptotic structure of electric Carroll gravity was performed in the case of vanishing cosmological constant \cite{Perez:2021abf}, where it was shown that, from the point of view of the asymptotic symmetries, this theory has some unwanted properties.
-In particular, the asymptotic symmetry algebra does not contain a generator associated with time translations at the boundary, i.e., there is no a notion of energy in this theory\footnote{When Regge-Teitelboim \cite{Teitelboim:1972vw} and ``restricted Henneaux-Troessaert parity conditions'' \cite{Henneaux:2018cst} are used, the asymptotic symmetry algebra of the electric theory with $\Lambda=0$ does not contain energy and boost generators \cite{Perez:2021abf}.
-As it is shown in ref. \cite{Henneaux-Fuente-Salz}, if ``extended Henneaux-Troessaert parity conditions'' \cite{Henneaux:2018hdj,Henneaux:2019yax} are considered, boost generators can be included.
-This is not the case for the energy. }.
-This effect was also observed in ref. \cite{Hansen:2021fxi} using covariant methods.
+Recently, an analysis of the asymptotic structure of electric Carroll gravity was performed in the case of vanishing cosmological constant~\cite{Perez:2021abf}, where it was shown that, from the point of view of the asymptotic symmetries, this theory has some unusual properties.
+In particular, the asymptotic symmetry algebra does not contain a generator associated with time translations at the boundary, i.e., there is no a notion of energy in this theory\footnote{When Regge-Teitelboim~\cite{Teitelboim:1972vw} and ``restricted Henneaux-Troessaert parity conditions'' \cite{Henneaux:2018cst} are used, the asymptotic symmetry algebra of the electric theory with $\Lambda=0$ does not contain energy and boost generators~\cite{Perez:2021abf}.
+The same conclusion is obtained when ``extended Henneaux-Troessaert parity conditions''~\cite{Henneaux:2018hdj,Henneaux:2019yax} are considered~\cite{Fuentealba:2022gdx}.}.
+This effect was also observed in ref.~\cite{Hansen:2021fxi} using covariant methods.